GlacioHack/xdem/doc/source/uncertainty.md

 ### Estimating and modelling the structure of error

-Traditionally, in spatial statistics, a single correlation range is considered ("traditional" method below).
+Frequently, in spatial statistics, a single correlation range is considered ("basic" method below).
 However, elevation data often contains errors with correlation ranges spanning different orders of magnitude.
 For this, [Rolstad et al. (2009)](http://dx.doi.org/10.3189/002214309789470950) and [Hugonnet et al. (2022)](http://dx.doi.org/10.1109/JSTARS.2022.3188922) considers